Kamahl

-Kandiah Kamalesvaran (கந்தையா கமலேஸ்வரன்; born 13 November 1934), better known by his stage name Kamahl, is an Australian singer-songwriter and recording artist.
+Kandiah Kamalesvaran (கந்தையா கமலேஸ்வரன்; born 13 November 1934), better known by his stage name Kamahl, is an Australian singer and recording artist.
 He has been in the Australian music industry for over 70 years and has made some memorable TV and film appearances, as well as concerts.

 He has sold over 20 million records and recorded more than 30 albums.
 His highest-charting Australian single, "Sounds of Goodbye" (1969), reached the top 20 on the Kent Music Report singles chart.
 Another single, "The Elephant Song" (1975), peaked at number one in both the Netherlands and Belgium.

 Early life

 Kamahl was born on 13 November 1934 in the Brickfields district of Kuala Lumpur, Federated Malay States, to Ceylonese Tamil and Hindu parents, the second eldest of six children.
 Kamahl's father, a chief clerk in the engineering department of Malaya Railways had migrated from Ceylon (now Sri Lanka) to Malaya in 1919.
 From 1936–1938, the young Kamahl lived with his mother in her hometown of Jaffna in Ceylon.
 He then returned to Kuala Lumpur, where he grew up until attending school at King's College in Adelaide, South Australia, from 1953–1955.
 His father was head of the local Tamil music school.
 Kamahl studied at the Victoria Institution.
 He suffered sexual abuse in his childhood by three different adults.
 He lived through the Japanese occupation of Malaya during World War II.

 He arrived in Adelaide, South Australia, in April 1953, and finished high school at King's College.
 He then enrolled at the University of Adelaide, studying architecture to please his parents.